d4n3sh/thedaneshproject/content/posts/2010-12-05-firefox-tweak-use-ram-as-cache.md

   - 896027720

 ---
 By design Firefox will use your disk as cache.
-However, if you have a good amount of RAM available you could quickly improve Firefox&#8217;s performance by telling it disable disk caching and only use RAM.
+However, if you have a good amount of RAM available you could quickly improve Firefox's performance by telling it disable disk caching and only use RAM.

-Here&#8217;s how you do it;
+Here's how you do it;

 1. in your URL bar type in &#8220;about:config&#8221;. this will bring up the config page.